Georgia Tech vs. Virginia Tech College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Georgia Tech Yellow Jackets vs. Virginia Tech Hokies college football matchup on October 30, 2021.

-Oddsmakers give the Georgia Tech Yellow Jackets (3-4, 0-0 ACC) the edge when they host the Virginia Tech Hokies (3-4, 0-0 ACC) on Saturday, October 30, 2021 in a matchup between ACC opponents at Bobby Dodd Stadium at Historic Grant Field.
-Georgia Tech is favored by 4 points.
-The point total for the game is set at 56.
+The Georgia Tech Yellow Jackets (3-4, 0-0 ACC) are 4-point favorites when they host the Virginia Tech Hokies (3-4, 0-0 ACC) in an ACC matchup on Saturday, October 30, 2021 at Bobby Dodd Stadium at Historic Grant Field.
+The total is 55.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .